-Summer is prime time for these berries as their season runs from May to October.
-Grab some sunshine and a big batch of berries in one trip (while also getting some exercise) by picking your own at orchards across America.
+The prime time for these berries runs from May to October, so to grab some sunshine and a big batch of berries in one trip (while also getting some exercise) try picking your own at orchards across America.
 If you’ve got a craving for blueberries during the winter months, never fear: Many of these recipes use dried or frozen blueberries that can be stored all year long.

 Zucchini bread is one of the easiest (and tastiest) ways to get some vegetables at breakfast, and this recipe adds blueberries for a great blueberry muffin-zucchini bread hybrid.

 Meet your new go-to breakfast for a busy morning.
 Overnight oats “cook” in the fridge overnight, so a delicious healthy oatmeal breakfast is all set to go in the morning.
 The blueberries, cinnamon, maple syrup, bananas, walnuts, and vanilla in this recipe sweeten it up.
 Make a big batch to last the whole week!

 This spin on the old-school blueberry muffin is designed to be gluten-free and vegan, but you can swap out the gluten-free flour and oats for whatever you have on hand.
 Quinoa means this isn’t just any muffin—it’s all about that protein!